Coarctation of the aorta is a common heart defect present at birth.

 With this defect, a portion of the large blood vessel that carries blood from the heart to the rest of the body (aorta) is abnormally narrowed or pinched.
 Coarctation of the aorta makes it harder for the heart to pump blood to the body.
 Over time, this can lead to high blood pressure, heart failure, or other complications.

-The most obvious symptoms of coarctation of the aorta are signs of heart failure—such as difficulty breathing, poor weight gain, sweating, and being sleepy and fussy most of the time—and decreased pulses in the legs.
 This condition is usually detected in newborns during normal blood pressure checks and by listening to the heart.
 Further tests, such as echocardiography, may be done to confirm the diagnosis.

 |Primary Medical Reviewer||John Pope, MD - Pediatrics|

 |Specialist Medical Reviewer||Larry A. Latson, MD - Pediatric Cardiology|

 WebMD Medical Reference from Healthwise